projectsbyif/people-first/pages/recommendation-6-earn-trust-and-confidence.md

 + **Piloting verifiable data structures** that bring transparency and oversight to the use of processing of data.
 This will enable better visibility for citizens, policymakers and civil servants of how data is used across the technology stack, improving accountability and demonstrating trustworthiness.
 Such approaches are already used in the private sector – for example, [Google’s Trillian](https://transparency.dev/) creates tamper-evident logs to offer assurance that data is unchanged – and are used to deliver [data-usage trackers](https://www.bennettinstitute.cam.ac.uk/blog/trust-and-accountability-patterns-digital-governme/) in public services delivered by the Estonian, Indian, and Chilean governments.

-+ **Separate efforts to link data from mechanisms to facilitating data re-use** to help departments deliver better outcomes for people.
++ **Separating efforts to link data from mechanisms to facilitating data re-use** to help departments deliver better outcomes for people.
 At present, each government department is incentivised to create their own mechanisms to link data, undermining progress and wasting resources.
 Departments often combine their efforts to link data with bespoke arrangements for making it available for reuse, with limited opportunities for public oversight and scrutiny, damaging trust.
 Labour should end this cycle of waste by investing in the creation of an Office for Data Linkage, under the banner of the UK Statistics Authority, whose sole purpose is to link datasets across government.
-Arrangements for access and reuse should be transparent and overseen by the Civil Society Observatory described above.
+Arrangements for access and reuse should be transparent and overseen by the Civil Society Observatory.